-Recommended Amount: \$40,422.00 support services and programs to Richmond f operating expenses for various preventative family amilies with children up to 12 years old, including plated seniors.
-Additional funding is sought to pilot a Recommendation: The recommendation is for the same level as last year with a cost of living adjustment.
+Recommended Amount: \$40,422.00 Purpose: Grant funding towards personnel salaries and operating expenses for various previous entative family support services and programs to Richmond families with children up to 12 years old, including intergenerational programs for families with isolated seniors.
+Additional funding is sought to pilot a non-medical pre-natal family support program.
+Recommendation: The recommendation is for the same level as last year with a cost of living adjustments nent.
 Grant Conditions: N/A